RamiOkkeh/YoutubeCSS/README.md

 ## Description

-For this project i attempted to recreate youtubes interface with as much detail as i could, this is mostly just an interface design with very minimal interactive elements, although it does implement dynamicly generated user comments that were generated using a Machine learning algorithm that generates random persons.
+For this project I attempted to re-create youtubes interface with as much detail as I could, this is mostly just an interface design with very minimal interactive elements, although it does implement dynamicly generated user comments that were generated using a Machine learning algorithm that generates random persons.
 <br/>
 <br/>